-Most investors won’t have much occasion to calculate beta for individual stocks, as those figures are readily available.
-However, there may be times when an investor will find it useful to crunch these numbers themselves.
+You may not have much reason to calculate beta for individual stocks, as those figures are readily available.
+However, there may be times when you find it useful to crunch these numbers yourself.

 It’s important to understand that beta can be calculated over various time periods.
-Stocks can prove to be volatile over the short term but are generally stable over many years.
+Stocks can be volatile over the short term, but they are generally stable over many years.
 For this reason, you may wish to calculate beta yourself to get a more precise answer.

 In some situations, you may prefer to calculate beta using a different benchmark.
 For example, you may believe that a stock with a heavy presence overseas is best judged against an international index instead of the S&P 500.